Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 What is WeWeb?

 Unlike other no-code tools, WeWeb doesn’t lock you into one ecosystem.
 Your data and logic stay independent.
-WeWeb takes care of the user interface.
+You can code-export the frontend and self-host it anywhere.

 For you, this means freedom.
-Freedom to pick the best backend.
-Freedom to scale later.
-Freedom to adjust as needs grow.
+Freedom to pick the right backend for each project.
+Freedom to scale later without rebuilding.

 WeWeb AI